manfromfms/xvocab/README.md

 # Contributing

 We welcome contributions to Xvocab.
-Please feel free to submit a pull request or open an issue to suggest improvements or report bugs.
+Please feel free to submit a pull request or open an issue to suggest improvements, translate the GUI or report bugs.

 # License